azavea/hiveless/README.md

 ## Spatial Query optimizations

-There are two types of supported optimizations: `ST_Intersects` and `ST_Contains`, which help Spark to push down predicates when possible.
+There are two types of supported optimizations: `ST_Intersects` and `ST_Contains`, which allow Spark to push down predicates when possible.

 To enable optimizations: